Two Tales From The Past

 IN THE BASEMENT

-When we were tweensters my two
+When we were youngsters my two

 siblings and I really wanted a puppy.

-We all constantly nagged our parents to
+We bugged our parents relentlessly to

 let us get one.
 They finally said OK and